Top 6 Places To Visit In Caramoan Philippines In 2019

 Let the adventure begin

-When we went it was early November so it was approaching the end of the wet season.
+When we went it was early November in 2012 so it was approaching the end of the wet season.
 The weather was just about perfect.
 Anyways, I wasn’t too bogged down with thoughts of where others were.
 It was time to rip the shirt off and get into the water with my daughters who were extremely eager to get amongst the shore breaks.
 Minahalos Island stands in the mouth of the cove.
 This offers some protection from the elements, as well as providing some eye candy.
 I was so excited to do some island hopping over the following few days.
 However, for now, it was time to relax after the long travel involved to get to this paradise.

 The next two days were some of the most memorable of my life as we got to explore some of the most magical beaches, lagoons and underground rivers you could ever wish to see.
 It was so good, I feel totally compelled to share this with the world.
 Here is a place that is a serious rival for Palawan, yet hardly anyone has heard of it!
 I fully recommend visiting Caramoan, the travel is definitely worth it!